SerializedSam/SerializedCivilJekyll/_posts/2021-02-24-Improve-readability-in-excel.md

 ## Label things clearly
 Show clearly what is an input, what's a calculation, etc. using headings or other means.

-{% maincolumn "assets/img/readability-in-excel/01-label-things-clearly.png" "" %}
+{% maincolumn "assets/img/readability-in-excel/01-label-things-clearly.png" "screenshot from excel showing labels applied to the left of user inputs" %}

 ## Use cell styles
 Cell styles help to visually differentiate what is going on with your sheet.
 Excel conveniently has many built in styles & labels to make it easier to consistently select the same styles for the same type of information.
 You can also modify these if desired.

 Here I've added a heading style, input style, and explanatory style.
 We can see that this already helps to differentiate what I'm communicating about these values

-{% maincolumn "assets/img/readability-in-excel/02-cell-styles.png" "" %}
+{% maincolumn "assets/img/readability-in-excel/02-cell-styles.png" "screenshot from excel showing cell styles applied" %}

 ## Name variables - use Unicode and subscripts
 Say we want to perform a calculation using the unit weight of concrete.
 By naming our cell, we can make our calculations much clearer.